 These attributes make the Connemara Pony an ideal riding, hunting and performance

-animal and have enabled the breed to establish a secure position in the riding industry.
+animal and have enabled them to establish a secure position in the riding industry.

-Today there are approximately 2,000 foals born per year in Ireland and the breed
+Today there are approximately 2,000 foals born per year in Ireland and they are

-is now recognized throughout the world as a top class performance pony.
-At present there are 17 different countries which
+now recognized throughout the world as a top class performance pony.